 The tablet form remains in your system for approximately a day; the lozenge takes 1 to 2 days to clear.
 How long fentanyl stays in the body will also depend on several variables, including the duration of use and one’s health.

 Fentanyl can be detected through tests, including urine, blood, and hair.
-Each of these methods varies in its window of detection.
+Each of these methods varies in its detection window.

 Fentanyl can show up in your blood within minutes after consumption of the substance and will remain detectable for as long as 12 hours, considering various factors.